Varchita-Beena/Activity-Recognition-from-a-Single-Chest-Mounted-Accelerometer/README.md

 # Activity-Recognition-from-a-Single-Chest-Mounted-Accelerometer
-Problem of predicting or classifying what a person is doing based on a trace of their movement using sensors.<h3>
+Problem of predicting or classifying what a person is doing based on a trace of their movement using sensors.

 Human Activity Recognition(HAR), is the problem of predicting what a person is doing based on a trace of their movement using sensors.<br>
 Movements are often normal indoor activities such as standing, sitting, jumping, and going up stairs.
 Sensors are often located on the subject such as a smartphone or vest and often record accelerometer data in three dimensions (x, y, z).<br>